*This article was updated in august 2021.*

 - You were under the influence of drugs or alcohol.
 As long as the state can prove you were under the influence of drugs or alcohol and the concentration was high enough to demonstrate that you were substantially incapable of safely operating your motor vehicle, you could be convicted of a DUI.

 Driving is part of the DUI definition, but you do not have to drive the vehicle to get a DUI.
-Many residents of Colorado have found themselves arrested for a DUI when they were not even driving their car or in the car at the time.
+Many residents of Colorado had found themselves arrested for a DUI when they were not even driving their car or in the car at the time.

 When Can Law Enforcement Arrest You for a DUI Away from the Vehicle?